kevinsogo/compgen/docs_src/TUTORIAL.md

 - *The piece can move one step in the two-dimensional grid.* Which directions are allowed for one step?
 Can the piece move one step diagonally?
 What happens at the edges of the grid: can the piece move out of the grid?

 - *Jennifer must sit to the right of Geniefer.* Must Jennifer sit immediately next to Geniefer?
-Can she sit a few seats away, as long as the seat is to Geniefer’s right?
+Can she sit a few seats away, as long as the seat is to Geniefer's right?

 - *Output the longest string satisfying the constraints above.* The word *the* implies that there's only one such longest string.
 What if there are multiple longest strings?
 Or are we guaranteed that there's only one such longest string?